Quick Answer

 This prevents misreads.
 A decision-stage asset can perform well with modest traffic if inquiries are strong.

-Create a Number field such as Lead Value Assumption and label it with placeholder guidance like Add current lead value after verification.
+Create a Number field such as Lead Value Assumption, but verify the current lead value from official finance or source records before using it.
 Then create a Formula field such as Estimated Value that multiplies your chosen outcome metric by that assumption.

 If your business relies more on inquiries than raw leads, base the formula on inquiries or track both separately.
 The goal is not a perfect finance model; it is to compare assets by outcome, not effort.
 For pricing context, use Value-Based Pricing: A Freelancer's Guide.